Draw districts by population size

 - In the ArcGIS Online - Feature Service window, click Next.

-- Save to your folder and click Next.
+- Save to a folder of your choice and click Next.

 - In the next window, set the following parameters: